The Best AI Apps for Mac in 2026: 21 AI Tools for Productivity and Creativity

 A native Mac app, Timing is an automatic time tracking solution that runs in the background while you work.
 It carefully tracks every app, document and website you open, without you having to lift a finger, providing critical insights into how you spend your time.
 Analyze these results and you can boost your productivity, hone your focus, and improve the accuracy of your billing processes.

 Timing’s rules functionality automatically assigns tasks to your clients and projects.
 And it detects idle time, too, so you don’t accidentally record time you spend away from your machine.
-Other handy features include call tracking and a calendar integration, as well as automated AI summaries of your day.
+Other handy features include call tracking, a calendar integration, automated AI summaries of your day, a full billing status lifecycle (Not Billable through Billable, Billed, and Paid), and report rounding for clean timesheets.
+Timing fully supports macOS 26 Tahoe and its Liquid Glass design.

 The AI summaries augment Timing’s existing time entry suggestions in the vertical timeline with a summary of what you’ve been doing during that time.
 When you create a time entry, you can click the new AI Summary button to have Timing automatically summarize your app usage in the new entry’s time range.
 Timing will automatically generate AI summaries when you click and drag on the timeline to select a range of time.